Roman-Octavian/Roman-Octavian/README.md

 - Computer Science student
 - My course focuses on Software Development
 - I have been teaching myself Web Development in my spare time
-- I'm trying to learn how to create software that is useful for others
+- I'm trying to learn how to create software that is useful to others

 ### Tech Stack:
 <div id="stack" align="center">